 If someone wanted their corners marked, the cost may be $200.
 If they wanted a full survey, the cost might be $450.
 If they opted for the former and then later decided they needed the map and what not, my crew would have to go out and do the full survey still.
 Therefore, there the only credit that might be given would be $50 for making the survey go a bit smoother.
 The total cost to the client would be $600.

 Here are the general levels of work that can be done.
-There are often things that can be added on, but this is just the framework.

 Just marking property corners

 This implies that we are not surveying the property and we are just finding the property corners and flagging them.
 This means that we are not getting out the survey equipment and are not verifying the corners.
 This also means that if the corners are not found, they are not being set.
 This last thing becomes an issue when you are dealing with old properties that may or may not have a single corner on it.